yihui/yihui.org/content/en/2018-01-26-install-rgtk2-macos.md

 slug: install-rgtk2-macos
 ---

-> **Update on 2018-06-13**: Because this issue has bothered me over and over again, I decided to work on some pre-built binaries of R packages for the Homebrew version of R. If you are using the latest versions of R from Homebrew and macOS, you can ignore this post, and just install **RGtk2** with:
+> **Update on 2018-06-13**: Because this issue has bothered me over and over again, I decided to work on some pre-built binaries of R packages for the Homebrew version of R. If you are using the latest versions of R (from either CRAN or Homebrew Cask) and macOS, you can ignore this post, and just install **RGtk2** with:

 > ```r
 system('brew install gtk+')
 install.packages(
-  'RGtk2', type = 'mac.binary.el-capitan',
+  'RGtk2', type = 'binary',
   repos = 'https://macos.rbind.org'
 )
 ```

 > You no longer need to edit the Homebrew formula as suggested in the post below, which is too complicated, time-consuming, and hard to maintain.
-BTW, I have experimented with the idea of building binary packages for the Homebrew version of R. See [this post](/en/2018/06/homebrew-binary-r-packages/) for more information.
+BTW, I have experimented with the idea of building binary packages for the Homebrew version of R. See [this post](/en/2018/07/cranextra-macos/) for more information.

 While I'm doing my "favorite" thing in R (running `R CMD check` on thousands of reverse dependencies), I realized the **RGtk2** package was _just_ updated on CRAN yesterday.
 I have to install it from source again.
 My hair was turning gray...
 I have done this a couple of times before, and each time it was like hell, mainly because I use macOS.